The Informational Observer in Relational Quantum Mechanics: Conclusion

 Several avenues for future research arise from our account.
 First, our account invites further investigation into the relation between observer coherence and indefinite causal structure.
 In settings where causal order is not well-defined, temporally extended coherence may become even more important.
 Because if there is no global time, coherence may be the only structure capable of defining an observer.

-Second, our account opens a path for revisiting complex relational scenarios such as the Frauchiger-Renner thought experiment, which presents an extended challenge to intersubjective agreement and confirmation.
-While we introduced this thought experiment earlier as a motivating case, further work is needed to analyse how relational approaches can defuse its apparent contradictions.
-Using SWVs to probe coherence offers a promising route, possibly helping to determine whether the inconsistencies arise from genuine conflicts within RQM or from applying classical intuitions about observer agreement that the relational framework rejects.

-Finally, this account raises additional questions regarding the philosophy of science.
+Second, this account raises broader questions regarding the philosophy of science.
 If confirmation is always internal and relational, then we may need to rethink the structure of scientific confirmation itself.
 Rather than thinking of science as converging on a single, global truth, we may instead think of it as a network of internally coherent perspectives.
+Such a view bears some affinity to discussions of situated knowledge and social objectivity in feminist philosophy of science, particularly Longino's emphasis on the critical interaction between diverse perspectives as a source of objectivity \cite{longino1990science,sep-scientific-knowledge-social}.
+While the present account is developed within the context of quantum theory rather than social epistemology, both approaches challenge the idea that objectivity requires access to a single perspective-independent standpoint.

+Ultimately, the central lesson of this work is that empirical confirmation depends on more than the existence of observer-relative facts.
+It requires observers whose records form coherent structures across time.
+By providing a criterion for that coherence, sequential weak values help bridge the gap between relationality and confirmation, allowing RQM to retain its relational character without sacrificing its empirical foundations.

-\bmhead{Acknowledgements} The author thanks Alexei Grinbaum for insightful discussions on the distinction between informational and physical observers.
+\bmhead{Acknowledgements} The author extends gratitude to Alexei Grinbaum for supervision and for numerous discussions on the notion of the observer.

 \bmhead{Author Contributions} The author confirms sole responsibility for the following: conception of analysis, design of all figures, preparation of the manuscript.

 \bmhead{Funding} This research was funded, partially, by l’Agence Nationale de la Recherche (ANR), project ANR-22-CE47-0012.